You know it’s important to regularly communicate with your email audience.

 Invitations are important for big events and fundraisers, but can also be used to get the word out to your subscribers about some of the smaller activities you have going on.

 Make sure your invitations have important details like date, location, and cost.
 When appropriate, include a link for people to register in advance.

 If weather conditions are impacting your regular business hours, customers will want to know about it.

 Tip: If you’re a Constant Contact customer, our mobile app makes it easy to create quick email messages right from your mobile device.

 There’s no shortage of holidays that you can celebrate with your staff and customers.
-In addition to the major holidays, there are also some less-serious holidays that customers may like to celebrate with your business like International Dog Biscuit Appreciation Day (February 23) or Take a Walk in the Park Day (March 30).
+In addition to the major holidays, there are also some less-serious holidays that existing or even potential customers may like to celebrate with your business like International Dog Biscuit Appreciation Day (February 23) or Take a Walk in the Park Day (March 30).

 Have you ever had a decision to make and wish you could ask your customers for input?

-While you don’t want to clog up your audience’s inbox with too many messages, you can occasionally check in to ask people to share their ideas.
+While you don’t want to clog up your audience’s inbox with too many messages, you can occasionally check in with your subscriber list to ask people to share their ideas.

 Even if you don’t have “seasonal” products or services, you can still use the changing seasons to add some personality to your messages.